Distinguished Antitrust Writing Awards Select Five Latham Articles for Shortlist

-Concurrences, a leading European publisher, selected four Latham articles from over 1,200 global submissions.
+Concurrences, a leading European publisher, shortlisted five Latham articles from more than 1,500 global submissions.

 Latham’s merger clearance team routinely secures unconditional clearances from antitrust enforcement agencies around the world for large, complex, and high-stakes corporate transactions.